 How to use Pantesa Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Pantesa Tablet with food.
+Pantesa Tablet is to be taken with food.

 How Pantesa Tablet works

 Pantesa Tablet blocks the release of chemical messengers that cause inflammation of the lining of the intestines.

 - Do not take the medicine if you are allergic to mesalazine, to any other content in the medicine, aspirin and other salicylate drugs.

 - Do not take mesalazine if you have severe kidney or liver problems, blood disorders or uncontrolled bleeding.

 - Do not take mesalazine if you have stomach or bowel ulcers or a history of bleeding ulcers, glucose-galactose mala absorption, Lapp-lactase deficiency or galactose intolerance.